Skip to main content Skip to search Skip to main navigation

 • The first upwind leg should take about 18-22 minutes.

-This means that out of the four legs, one leg alone accounts for 38-48% of the race duration!
+This means that one leg alone accounts for 38-48% of the total race duration!
 In other words, almost half of the race is over by the first mark.

 So, the saying “a good start is half the victory” holds true for this course as well.